csc-training/GenieWebApp.jl/README.md

 ```

 ### Installing the Genie Web Application
 Once we have connected to the virtual machine via SSH, we need to install Julia language and our Genie web application using the command line.
-Let's begin by installing Julia language.
+So let's begin by installing the Julia language.

 ```bash
 # Change directory to home directory